How to start a fishing lure business: your first cast

 • Create a spreadsheet to track your inventory of materials and finished lures.

 Start with visual platforms like Instagram and Facebook.
 Post high-quality photos and videos of your lures, especially action shots of them in the water.
-Aim for an engagement rate of 2-3% on your posts, which is a solid benchmark for this niche.
+Aim for an engagement rate of 2 to 3 percent on your posts, which is a solid benchmark for this niche.

-Many new makers only post static product photos.
-You should also share behind-the-scenes content of your creation process.
+Share behind-the-scenes content of your creation process, not just static product photos.
 This builds a connection with fellow anglers and shows the craftsmanship that goes into each lure.

 Build your online presence